elkrank/Cairn-Routes/README.md

 # Aava's Kami Guidebook

-A community made website for compiling all community routes done in the game Cairn.
+A fan-made website for compiling all community routes done in the game Cairn.

 ## Description

-The website entails the ability to show a picture of any route, the name of the route, who first ascended the route (if applicable), the date of the first ascent (if applicable), and specific comments regarding how the route should be done.
+The website shows:
+* The name of the route
+* Who first ascended the route (if applicable)
+* The date of the first ascent (if applicable)
+* Who first redpointed the route (if applicable)
+* Buffs used (if applicable)
+* Description of the route
+* A picture of the route
+* Up to two YouTube embeds for showing completion and how-to

 ## Submitting Routes